APPFL/APPFL/docs/users/user_train.rst

 Launch a gRPC server
 --------------------

-The server needs to load configuration from a configuration file, then we can create a gRPC FL serverto listen to request from clients by calling the ``serve()`` function from ``appfl.comm.grpc`` module.
+The server needs to load configuration from a configuration file, then we can create a gRPC FL serverto listen to request from clients by calling the ``serve()`` function from ``appfl.communicator.grpc`` module.

 .. code-block:: python

     from omegaconf import OmegaConf
     from appfl.agent import APPFLServerAgent
-    from appfl.comm.grpc import GRPCServerCommunicator, serve
+    from appfl.communicator.grpc import GRPCServerCommunicator, serve

     server_agent_config = OmegaConf.load('<path_to_config_file>.yaml')
     server_agent = APPFLServerAgent(server_agent_config=server_agent_config)